alexjsp/razer-cli/README.md

 `razer-cli` is a macOS command line tool for controlling Razer Chroma RGB peripherals, based on [librazermacos](https://github.com/1kc/librazermacos).

 Currently only supports mice and mouse mats because I didn't have anything else to test with.
+Currently sets all devices to the same mode / color (possible to add individual device listing / control later, but not there currently).

 ## Building